A Multi-MW Proton/Electron Linac at KEK: Summary and Acknowledgements

 Some of the most important discoveries in particle physics emerged from high-precision studies of K mesons (`kaons'), in particular {\em neutral kaons}.
 A deeper insight into CP violation is expected to be gained from measurements of ultra-rare kaon decays such as $K_{\rm L}^{0} \rightarrow \pi^{0}\nu\bar{\nu}$ and $K_{\rm L}^{+} \rightarrow \pi^{+}\nu\bar{\nu}$.
 These decays provide important information on higher-order effects in electroweak interactions, and therefore can serve as a probe of new phenomena not predicted by the Standard Model.

 A unique feature of the proposed facility is the use of superconducting ILC-type cavities to accelerate {\em both} protons and electrons, which considerably increases its physics potential.
 Polarized electrons and positrons can be employed to study the structure of composite particles and the dynamics of strong interactions, as well as to search for new physics beyond the Standard Model.

-An SCL-based free-electron laser (XFEL) and a synchrotron light source for applications in materials science and medicine are also envisaged.
+An SCL-based X-ray free-electron laser (XFEL) and a synchrotron light source for applications in materials science and medicine are also envisaged.
 The ultrashort pulse duration of an XFEL matches the timescale of non-equilibrium microscopic processes, allowing the dynamics of atoms and molecules to be recorded in the form of femtosecond `movies'.

-For many useful discussions regarding various aspects of this proposal, I am very grateful to K. Fujii, K. Hagiwara, T. Higo, E. Kako, Y. Kamiya, K. Oide, K. Takayama and K. Tokoshuku.\\I wish to express my special gratitude to Kaoru Yokoya for the invaluable help and encouragement I have received from him over the years.
+For many useful discussions regarding various aspects of this proposal, I am very grateful to K. Fujii, K. Hagiwara, T. Higo, E. Kako, Y. Kamiya, K. Oide, K. Takayama and K. Tokoshuku.
+I wish to express my special gratitude to Kaoru Yokoya for the invaluable help and encouragement I have received from him over the years.